What is Catharsis in Psychology?

 Examples of Catharsis

 Building on the more modern meaning of catharsis, we frequently see examples of it in our everyday lives in a variety of contexts.
+Cathartic experiences often occur during significant moments in an individual’s life, offering relief and helping people find release from deep emotions.
+These cathartic moments can be intensely felt, leading to gaining insight and positive change.
 Below are some examples of when one might encounter or experience catharsis:

 Loss

-A breakup, divorce, or death is often a precursor to catharsis.
+A breakup, divorce, death, traumatic event, a stressful event, or job loss is often a precursor to catharsis.
 The strong emotions following a loss can plunge someone into despair, fill them with gratitude, or cause them to reevaluate their life.

 Psychotherapy

-Part of any therapy experience is attempting to unmask and express feelings to make progress with particular issues.
-For example, a woman attending psychotherapy has an “aha” moment when she first acknowledges feelings related to childhood abuse.
+Part of any therapy experience is attempting to unmask and express feelings, especially repressed emotions, to make progress with particular issues.
+For example, a woman attending psychotherapy has an “aha” moment when she is re-experiencing past trauma related to childhood abuse, which leads to a cathartic release.

 The Arts